nestauk/mapping-career-causeways/Supplementary_online_data/Demographic_analysis/README.md

 &nbsp;
 **`regional_count_isco/`**

 Contains tables with regional employment figures (in thousands) for the regions listed above, for each three-digit ISCO minor occupational group.
+For the titles and risk categories of ISCO minor groups, see the tables in `national_count_isco/`.

 | Column name   | Description   |
 |:---------------|:---------------|